cogscides/obsidian-keyboard-analyzer/README.md

 ## About

-This plugin will allow you will be able to:
+With this plugin you will be able to:

 - see and analyze all your assigned hotkeys in Obsidian on visual keyboard layout